It is safe for most people to drink small amounts of alcohol on a regular basis, and have moderate amounts more occasionally. But how much is safe?

 Higher alcohol consumption over the 30 year follow-up was associated with increased odds of hippocampal atrophy in a dose dependent fashion.
 While those consuming over 30 units a week were at the highest risk compared with abstainers, even those drinking moderately (14-21 units/week) had three times the odds of right sided hippocampal atrophy.
 There was no protective effect of light drinking (1-<7 units/week) over abstinence.
 Higher alcohol use was also associated with differences in corpus callosum microstructure and faster decline in lexical fluency.
 No association was found with cross sectional cognitive performance or longitudinal changes in semantic fluency or word recall….
 Alcohol consumption, even at moderate levels, is associated with adverse brain outcomes including hippocampal atrophy.
 These results support the recent reduction in alcohol guidance in the UK and question the current limits recommended in the US.

 When reading such studies, we first ask, what is a “unit” of alcohol?
-In the UK we find this definition:

 1 unit of alcohol = 10 millilitres (8 grams) of pure alcohol.